Associations

 var users = []User{user1, user2, user3}

-// e.g: we have 3 users, Append userA to user1's team, append userB to user2's team, append userA, userB and userC to user3's team
+// Append userA to user1's team, userB to user2's team, and userA, userB, userC to user3's team

 db.Model(&users).Association("Team").Append(&userA, &userB, &[]User{userA, userB, userC})

-// Reset user1's team to userA,reset user2's team to userB, reset user3's team to userA, userB and userC
+// Reset user1's team to userA, user2's team to userB, and user3's team to userA, userB, and userC

 db.Model(&users).Association("Team").Replace(&userA, &userB, &[]User{userA, userB, userC})